View over Hvar Harbour and its luxury motor yachts docked and sailing yachts in anchor.

 View of the promenade the Old Town of Split with the Palace of Diocletian and the marina, the Adriatic coast of Croatia.

-Day 1/Saturday: Trogir or Split – Milna Brač
+Day 1.
+Trogir or Split – Milna Brač

-On the first day, we’ll set our course towards Brač, the largest island in Dalmatia, and a true paradise adorned with picturesque vineyards and olive groves.
-Traditionally the locals of Brač traded limestone to the mainland and the surrounding islands.
+On day 1, we will set our course towards Brač, the largest island on the Dalmatian Coast and a true paradise adorned with picturesque vineyards and olive groves.
+Traditionally, the locals of Brač traded limestone to the mainland and the surrounding islands.
 It is from this stone that the Diocletian Palace in Split was built.
 It is also rumored that limestone from Brač was used in part of the White House in Washington.

-Our destination on Brač is on the west coast in the charming, small village of Milna, nestled deep within a bay which forms a perfect natural harbor.
+Our destination on Brač is on the west coast in the charming, small village of Milna, nestled deep within a bay that forms a perfect natural harbor.
 Milna has two marinas—ACI Marina, known for its first-rate services, and the more authentic Village Port.
-Alternatively, you can also choose to drop anchor at the neighboring bay Bobovisca and enjoy the tranquillity of nature.
+Alternatively, you can also choose to drop anchor at the neighboring bay Bobovisca and enjoy the natural beauty of this more secluded spot.

 But an evening stroll through the streets of Milan is a must.
 Appreciate the beautiful stone architecture and listen to the talented street musicians who play in front of the baroque church.
 With its rich history, impressive architecture, and warm hospitality, Milna is a delightful stop on your journey along the Adriatic coast.